-FlashGrid Cluster enables variety of RAC cluster configurations on Azure.
+FlashGrid Cluster enables a variety of RAC cluster configurations on Amazon EC2.
 2 or 3-node clusters are recommended in most cases.
 Clusters with four or more nodes can be used for extra-large (200+ TB) databases.

-Multiple databases can share one FlashGrid Cluster - as separate databases or as pluggable databases in a multitenant container database.
+Multiple databases can share one FlashGrid Cluster as separate databases or as pluggable databases in a multitenant container database.
 For larger databases and for high-performance databases, dedicated clusters are typically recommended for minimizing interference.

-It is also possible to use FlashGrid Cluster for running single-instance databases with automatic fail-over, including Standard Edition High Availability (SEHA).
+It is also possible to use FlashGrid Cluster to run single-instance databases with automatic failover, including Standard Edition High Availability (SEHA).